 “There is nothing to be “gotten out of art”. “ It’s all in the making, in the giving”

 I work through a visual language of drawing, painting, object making, contemporary silhouettes, photography and stop motion vignettes.
 My studio practice is deeply shaped through drawing, often using intentionally low tech materials and techniques.
-I explore ways through art making that questions and de-centers human constructs and unwarranted prejudices that objectify other animals and our relationships with them.
-How does one unlearn normalized bigotry; the ungrounded divisions that ceaselessly divide us from them?
-Can art work open up a critical space in which to engage and imagine with other animal beings and nature as subjects to a creative life?
-Art can be more than human.
-Perhaps through open reflection, art can connect us respectfully to other beings, as we are already; and nudge us into the vulnerable future to promote unity and shared experiences.
+Through art making I explore ways that question and de-center human constructs and unwarranted prejudices that objectify other animals and our relationships with them.
+Art is inherently flexible, it creates a potential to engage and imagine with other beings.
+In many ways, art is more than human.
+Art can shift perspectives to help us connect more imaginatively with the world we are part of.

 ArtAnimalAffect (AAA) is a coalition of three interdisciplinary artists: Kathryn Eddy, Janell O’Rourke and L.A.Watson, who are dedicated to bridging art and activism within the field of critical animal studies.
 We utilize a post-humanist, eco-feminist approach to art-making that recognizes non-human animal subjectivity and values diverse and non-hierarchal modes of being in the world.
 AAA aims to create an open-ended dialogue that questions the social construct of “the human,” through the production of object-based encounters and social exchange.